Root-Down-Digital/DragonSync-iOS/README.md

 ---

-## Option 1: WarDragon Pro (Turnkey)
+## Option 1: WarDragon Pro

 Pre-configured system with ANTSDR E200, RX5808, GPS hardware.

+Keeping up with all the changes to the hardware is difficult.
+This uses my own [zmq_decoder fork](https://github.com/lukeswitz/DroneID) for FPV and other changes.

+The hardware may also have other issues working with the app if commands are not used as referenced below

 **Quick Start:**
 1. Power on device